 Can you tell if you have a full thickness rotator cuff tear?

 After a significant trauma such as a fall or a car accident, your rotator cuff tendon can literally pull right off the bone.
 We call that an acute, traumatic full thickness rotator cuff tear.
 On the other hand, I see many patients in the office who do not recall any significant injury, but their exam and MRI demonstrate that they have a full thickness tear — why is that?
-The risk of developing a rotator cuff tear increases with age because our tendons begins to gradually wear, lose its blood supply and its resilience.
+The risk of developing a rotator cuff tear increases with age because our tendons begin to gradually wear, lose its blood supply and its resilience.
 In that situation, even routine daily activities like gardening or working around the house increase the potential for wear, degeneration, and tearing.

-Whether your tear is chronic, attritional (wear and tear) or acute and traumatic (fall or injury) is a VERY important element of the decision making process in how we treat full thickness rotator cuff tears.
+Whether your tear is chronic, attritional (wear and tear) or acute and traumatic (fall or injury) is a VERY important element of the decision-making process in how we treat full thickness rotator cuff tears.
 Treatment decisions are based not only on the type of tear you have, but whether or not other treatments have failed, and how poor your quality of life is.

 Rotator cuff tears, whether acute or chronic can cause severe pain.
 Many of you report temporary relief using: